azmatjahan/Flask-Web-Development/Chapter2/readme.md

 The most convenient way to define a route in a Flask application is through the app.route decorator exposed by the application instance.
+<p><b>Note:</b>Decorators are a standard feature of the Python language.
+A common use of decorators is to
+register functions as handler functions to be invoked when certain events occur.</p>

 @app.route('/')